 - To prevent your invoice from getting forged, ensure that you save your invoice template in PDF format as well

-Sending out invoices- Overview
+Sending out Invoices – Overview

 If you want to get your payments as quickly as possible, you have to make sure that you send out invoices at the right time with the right details and make it easier for your customers to pay.
 We have shed light on how and when you may send out your invoices.

-Before you commence
+Before you Commence

 The Invoicing process needs to be discussed early on, just like any other business activity.
 You need to set the frequency at which you will be sending out invoices (can be weekly, monthly, quarterly or annually), you also need to mention the time frame during which you expect your customers to send full payments known as payment terms.

 Sending out invoices depends entirely upon the time of the transaction or can be based on project timelines.
 You may send out a sales invoice as soon as someone books or places an order.
-If you are working for a mega project, you may send out interim invoices every week or month, before sending out the final invoice.
+If you are working on a mega project, you may send out interim invoices every week or month, before sending out the final invoice.

-If you are in the membership or subscription business, you may send out recurring invoices at regular intervals (weekly, monthly, etc) to every customer that subscribes for your product or becomes a member of your service.
+If you are in the membership or subscription business, you may send out recurring invoices at regular intervals (weekly, monthly, etc) to every customer that subscribes to your product or becomes a member of your service.

 What channels can you use to send out your invoices?